Ghoulversi/HustleMode/README.md

 # HustleMode
-A mini effect app using audio CGPoint and
+A mini effect app using audio CGPoint and panel